bsu-cs222-fall23-dll/TeamCFinalProject/README.md

     Josh Miller
     Emmaline Mercer
     Camden Hovell
-    Lizzie Burton

 ### Project Summary:
     This application will allow incoming
     students, the parents of students,
-    transfer students, etc. to be able to view each dorm and it's basic dorm room at Ball State University.
-The users
+    transfer students, etc. to be able to view each dormitory room at Ball State
+    University.
+The users will be able to choose which Dormitory building they
-    will be able to drag objects, such as furniture, around the room.
+    plan to live in and drag objects, such as furniture, around their room.
+    In addition, users can add custom
+    furniture to their room with their
+    own measurements.

 ## Setup: